cloud-not-joy/Pippi-Longstocking/Chapter-Two-Pippi-Is-a-Thing-Searcher-and-Ends-Up-in-a-Fight.md

 When they reached Pippi's garden, Pippi said, "Oh dear, how annoying!
 Here I've found two such fine things, and you've found nothing.
 You'll have to search a little harder.
 Tommy, why don't you look inside that old tree?
 Old trees are some of the best places for a thing-Searcher to look."

+Tommy said that he didn't think he and Annika were ever going to find anything, but to please Pippi he stuck his hand into a hollow in the tree trunk.

+"Wait a minute," he said in astonishment, and pulled out his hand.
+And in it he was holding a truly splendid notebook with a leather cover.
+In a special holder was a little silver pen.

+"Now that's really strange," said Tommy.

+"You see?" said Pippi.
+"There's nothing as great as being a thing-Searcher.
+It's odd that more people don't take up the profession.
+They all want to be carpenters and shoemakers and chimneysweeps and stuff like that, but thing-Searchers—no thank you, that's not good enough for them!"

+And then she looked at Annika.

+"Why don't you go and feel around inside that old stump?
+There are almost always things to be found inside old stumps."

+Annika stuck her hand inside, and almost at once she found a red coral necklace.
+Then she and Tommy just stood there gaping for a long time, they were so surprised.
+And they thought that from now on they were going to be thing-searchers every single day.

+Pippi had been up half the night playing catch, and now she suddenly felt sleepy.

+"I think I'd better go and lie down for a while," she said.
+"Why don't you come along and tuck me in?"

+When Pippi sat down on the edge of her bed and took off her shoes, she thought for a moment and then said, "That Bengt said he was going out rowing.
+Phooey!"
+She snickered scornfully.
+"I'll teach him to row, yes I will!
+Just wait until next time!"

+"Tell me, Pippi," said Tommy in a respectful tone of voice, "why do you have such big shoes?"

+"So I can wiggle my toes, of course," she replied.
+Then she lay down to sleep.
+She always slept with her feet on the pillow and her head under the covers.

+"They sleep like this in Guatemala," she assured them.
+"It's the only proper way to sleep.
+And this way I can wiggle my toes while I'm sleeping too.

+"Can you fall asleep without a lullaby?" she went on.
+"I always have to sing to myself for a while, otherwise I can't sleep a wink all night."

+Tommy and Annika listened to the humming sound coming from under the covers.
+Pippi was singing herself to sleep.
+Carefully and quietly they tiptoed out of the room so as not to disturb her.
+In the doorway they turned around and cast one last glance at the bed.
+They could see nothing but Pippi's feet, resting on the pillow.
+There she lay, briskly wiggling her toes.

+Then Tommy and Annika ran home.
+Annika was clutching her coral necklace tightly in her hand.

+"Well, that was really very odd," she said.
+"Tommy, you don't think that . . . you don't think that Pippi put these things there beforehand, do you?"

+"You never know," said Tommy.
+"You never really know anything when it comes to Pippi Longstocking."